evrenesat/translate.js/README.md

 // => '...and then click the "Support Chat" button below the text "Please use the Support Chat".'
 ```

-Aliasing only works on simple plain-text translations that don't have plural forms or subkeys.
-However, as seen in the example above, recursive aliases can be nested just fine.
+As seen in the example above, recursive aliases can be nested just fine.

-Subkeys can be aliased by using a `{{key[subkey]}}` syntax, and such lookups behave much the same as normal subkey lookups do.
+Subkeys can be aliased by using a `{{key[subkey]}}` syntax, and such lookups
+behave much the same as normal subkey lookups do.

 ```js
 var messages = translate.resolveAliases({